LSAT Prep FAQs

 What factors do you counsel people to consider when deciding whether to re-take the LSAT when their first score isn‘t as good as they’d like?

-Each person is different, but the following are questions are worth considering:
+Each person is different, but the following are questions are worth considering when considering a retake:

 In your experience, what’s the rough breakdown percentage-wise of how people prep for the LSAT -- self-study versus private tutors versus full-length instructor-led classes, etc.?